-In the opinion of the Board of Management, the Association is not a reporting entity since there are unlikely to exist users of the financial report who are not able to command the preparation of reports failured so as to satisfy specifically all of their information needs.
-Those special purpose financial statements have been prepared to meet the reporting requirements of the Associations Incorporation Reform Act 2012.
+In the opinion of the Board of Management, the Association is not a reporting entity since there are unlikely to exist users of the financial report who are not able to command the preparation of reports tailored so as to satisfy specifically all of their information needs.
+These financial statements are the first general purpose financial statements prepared in accordance with Australian Accounting Standards - Simplified Disclosures.
+In the prior year the financial statements were special purpose financial statements prepared to meet the reporting requirements of the Associations Incorporation Reform Act 2012.
+There was no impact on the recognition and measurement of amounts recognised in the statements of financial position, profit and loss and other comprehensive income and cash flows of the Company as a result of the change in the basis of preparation.